ikhlestov/ikhlestov.github.io/posts/rbm-based-autoencoders-with-tensorflow/index.rst

 Recently I try to implement RBM based autoencoder in tensorflow similar to RBMs described in `Semantic Hashing <http://www.cs.utoronto.ca/~rsalakhu/papers/semantic_final.pdf>`__ paper by Ruslan Salakhutdinov and Geoffrey Hinton.
 It seems that with RBM pretrained weights autoencoders should converge faster.
 So I've decide to check this.

 This post will describe some roadblocks for RBMs/autoencoders implementation in tensorflow and compare results of different approaches.
 I assume reader previous knowledge of tensorflow and machine learning field.
+All code can be found in `this repo <https://github.com/ikhlestov/rbm_based_autoencoders_with_tensorflow>`__

 RBMs different from usual neural networks in some ways: